5. Database configuration#

 5.1.
 Default database#

 The Keycloak app installation procedure automatically installs and configures the PostgreSQL database during the initial installation of the app in the UCS domain.
 Keycloak uses this database for all additional installations of the app in the UCS domain.
-The default database doesn’t provide replication or any kind of failover.
+The default PostgreSQL database on UCS doesn’t configure high availability, load balancing, and replication.

 However, it’s not mandatory to use the default PostgreSQL database instance.
 Administrators may decide to use another one, for example, if there is a need to use an already existing or clustered database.